apple/tree-sitter-pkl/README.md

 # Tests

 Tree sitter comes with its own test framework.
-Files in `test/corpus/` describe one test each.
+Files in `test/corpus/` Describe one test each.
 All tests in `test/corpus/` are performed by the command

     $ tree-sitter test